KlausGoetzen/hfsdoc/doc/ConfigurationSetup.md

 The alias name is based on the orignal expression in the way, that all characters/sequences in {`+`, `)`, `[`, `]`, `xd`, `,`, `;`} are removed, and {`(`, `-`} are replaced by `_`.

-The Lorentz vector transformation is done by the function `ExpandFml(TStr expr, TTree *t=nullptr)` (or shorter `XP(...)`) in `src/HepFastAux.C` and can be used independently.
+The Lorentz vector transformation is done by the function `ExpandFml(TStr expr, TTree *t=nullptr., TStr ext)` (or shorter `XP(...)`) in `src/HepFastAux.C` and can be used independently.
 When `t` is specified, the aliases are added to `t` and the returned expression uses them.
 Otherwise the long from is returned.
+The sequence `ext` is a comma separated list of 4-vector extensions (default:`e,px,py,pz,p`).

 Try with loading `HepFastAux.C` and the output of `cfg/demo_jpsi.cfg`.
 ```